MicrosoftDocs/azure-devops-yaml-schema/task-reference/extract-files-v1.md

 ### Extract all .zip files recursively

-This example will extract all .zip files recursively, including both root files and files from sub-folders
+This example will extract all .zip files recursively, including both root files and files from sub-folders.

 ```yaml
 steps: